Skip to main content

 ToolDescription

-sample_column_valuesGet frequency distribution of values for specific columns with optional time-based filtering
+sample_column_valuesGenerate SQL that returns the frequency distribution of values for specific columns, with optional time-based filtering

 Change Tracking and History